 3. Bring or Send a Small Gift

-Help your child pick out a small but thoughtful gift that they can wrap and send or bring to their aunt and uncle.
-Kids love to help find the perfect gift, and they especially love to help wrap things!
+Help your child pick a small but thoughtful gift they can wrap and send or bring to their aunt and uncle.
+Kids love to help find the perfect gift and especially love to help wrap things!

 4. Drop Off a Meal

-If your child is older, help them to come up with and prepare a nice dish that you all can later drop off to their loved ones.
+If your child is older, help them come up with and prepare a nice dish that you can later drop off to their loved ones.
 They will appreciate a delicious home-cooked meal!